splorp/tersus-tumblr/readme.txt

 Tersus

-An achingly simple Tumblr theme without the usual cruft.
+An achingly simple Tumblr theme without all the usual cruft.

 -----------------------------------------------------------